oorosh/agentic.net/README.md

 ![Agentic.NET logo](logo.png)

-Create AI assistants in .NET with pluggable models, memory, middleware, tools, skills, and identity.
+Build AI agents in .NET with pluggable models, memory, middleware, tools, skills, and identity.

 The library exposes a minimal runtime with: